K-theoretic Tate-Poitou duality and the fiber of the cyclotomic trace: K-theoretic local duality and the construction of the map

 commutes where $C_{E}$ and $C_{F}$ are the cokernels $C$ associated to $E$ and $F$ above and the map is induced by the $K$-theory transfer.
 Because $H^{2}_{\et}(F\nucomp;\bZpi(1))$ is the $p$-torsion in $H^{2}_{\et}(F\nucomp;\bG_{m})$, the basic properties of a class formation (q.v.\ Proposition~1(ii) in~\cite[XI\S2]{Serre-LocalFields}) imply that it is enough to see that the diagram

 commutes where the left vertical map is the transfer in \'etale cohomology.
-This follows from the folklore theorem that the $K$-theory transfer for Galois extensions induces the \'etale cohomology transfer on the $E_{2}$-page of Thomason's descent spectral sequence; see Theorem~\ref{thm:transfer}. \end{proof}
+This follows from the well-known result that the $K$-theory transfer for Galois extensions induces the \'etale cohomology transfer on the $E_{2}$-page of Thomason's descent spectral sequence. \end{proof}